-Beginning in mid-September, the California Orange County Sanitation District (OCSD) is temporarily diverting wastewater effluent from the main discharge pipe located 5 miles offshore (60m depth) of Los Angeles to a shorter pipe 1 mile offshore (17m depth) in order to evaluate the main pipe for maintenance.
-The diversion will last between 3-8 weeks.
+Beginning in mid-September, the California Orange County Sanitation District (OCSD) will temporarily divert wastewater effluent from the main discharge pipe located 5 miles offshore (60m depth) of Los Angeles to a shorter pipe 1 mile offshore (17m depth) in order to evaluate the main pipe for maintenance.
+The diversion will last between 3–8 weeks.
 An earlier, very short diversion resulted in a bloom of potentially harmful dinoflagellates.
 A longer diversion will likely cause an algal bloom and, possibly, a harmful algal bloom (HAB).

 Fortuitously, NCCOS is funding a 5 year, regional Ecology and Oceanography of Harmful Algal Blooms (ECOHAB) project in the same area to compare the effect of natural sources of nutrients versus those derived from human activities (runoff or sewage) on the development of Pseudo-nitzschia and other HAB species at “hotspots” along the California coast.
 Some Pseudo-nitzschia species, which occur frequently in this area, produce the potent neurotoxin domoic acid.
 When humans, marine mammals and marine birds consume shellfish or fish contaminated with domoic acid, they can become neurologically impaired or die.
 The concurrence of the ECOHAB project and the sewage diversion represents a unique opportunity to investigate the impact of large increases in nutrients derived from treated sewage on a natural ecosystem and make measurements before, during, and after a bloom.
 NCCOS has supported many of these researchers and agencies in a previous research project on HABs in the Southern California Bight.